 Wolfram syndrome is a condition that affects many of the body's systems.
-The hallmark features of Wolfram syndrome are high blood sugar levels resulting from a shortage of the hormone insulin (a condition called diabetes mellitus) and progressive vision loss due to degeneration of the nerves that carry information from the eyes to the brain (a condition called optic atrophy).
+The hallmark features of Wolfram syndrome are high blood sugar (glucose) levels resulting from a shortage of the hormone insulin (a condition called diabetes mellitus) and progressive vision loss due to degeneration of the nerves that carry information from the eyes to the brain (a condition called optic atrophy).
 People with Wolfram syndrome often also have pituitary gland dysfunction that results in excess urine production (a condition called diabetes insipidus), hearing loss caused by changes in the inner ear (sensorineural deafness), urinary tract problems, reduced amounts of the sex hormone testosterone in males (hypogonadism), or neurological or psychiatric disorders.

 Diabetes mellitus is typically the first symptom of Wolfram syndrome, usually diagnosed around age 6.
 Nearly everyone with Wolfram syndrome who develops diabetes mellitus requires insulin replacement therapy.
 Optic atrophy is often the next symptom to appear, usually around age 11.
 The first signs of optic atrophy are loss of color vision and side (peripheral) vision.
 Over time, the vision problems get worse, and people with optic atrophy are usually blind within approximately 8 years after signs of optic atrophy first begin.